YUNEEC/Yuneec-SDK-Android-Example/README.md

 The Android app can be tested against the software simulation.

 The SITL can be used on Linux or Mac.
 The use in a virtualization environment such as VirtualBox is possible but generally not recommended for performance reasons.
+A headless instance can be run inside a Docker container, as explained [here](sitl).

 ### Installing Gazebo7